 The Dial a Ride customer satisfaction survey is now done only twice a year, Q1 and Q3.
-The below information, except the complaints data, relates to Q3 16-17.
+The information below, with the exception of the complaints data, relates to Q1 17-18.

 Dial-a-Ride is a door-to-door transport service operated by TfL for people (members) with disabilities who cannot use buses, trains or the Underground in London.